ostdotcom/website-docupony/kit/api/source/index.html.md

 <u>**Success Response**</u><br>
-For API calls to `/users` the `data.result_type` will be the string "user" and the key `data.user` will be the newly created user object.
-The user object will have an identifier `id`.
-This `id` will be used to get any user specific details like `devices`, etc. <br>
+This call will return a hash with 2 properties `success` and `data`.
+If valid inputs were provided then value of success attribute will be `true`.
+The `data` property will have 2 child properties `result_type` and `user`.<br><br>

-The user's `id` should be mapped with user entity on partner company's server.
-One example of this mapping could be storing user's `id` along with it's `email_id` on parter company's server.
+The value of `data.result_type` property will be `user` and user object will be available under `data.user` property.
+The example response is given on the right hand side.

 > Example Response